arjuntheprogrammer/Modern-Natural-Language-Processing-in-Python/README.md

 9. Clean text data
 10. Understand why and how each of those models work
 11. Understand everything about the attention mechanism, lying behind the newest and most powerful NLP algorithms

 ---

-## What you'll learn

-* Connect Microsoft Power BI to data sources
-* Create Barcharts
-* Create Treemaps
-* Create Donut Charts
-* Create Waterfall Diagrams
-* Create Piecharts

----

-## Description

-* Learn data visualization through Microsoft Power BI and create opportunities for you or key decision makers to discover data patterns such as customer purchase behavior, sales trends, or production bottlenecks.

-* You'll learn all of the features in Power BI that allow you to explore, experiment with, fix, prepare, and present data easily, quickly, and beautifully.

-* Use Power BI to Analyze and Visualize Data So You Can Respond Accordingly

-* Connect Power BI to a Variety of Datasets
-* Drill Down and Up in Your Visualization and Calculate Data
-* Visualize Data in the Form of Various Charts, Plots, and Maps

----